Ceresit CT76 Solar Protect Render 25kg

 Pack Size 25 kg plastic container

-Grain Size 1.5 mm (stone texture)
+Grain Size 1.5 mm — stone texture

 Density Approx. 1.7 kg/dm³

-Coverage (1.5 mm grain) 2.1–2.5 kg/m² (~10 m² per 25 kg tub)
+Coverage Rate 2.1–2.5 kg/m² — approx. 10 m² per 25 kg tub

-Application Temperature +5 °C to +25 °C (air and substrate)
+Application Temperature +5 °C to +25 °C (air and substrate); humidity below 80% RH

-Drying Time (surface) Approx. 15 minutes
+Surface Drying Time Approx. 15 minutes

 Rain Resistance 24–48 hours (temperature-dependent)